-In Bydgoszcz' BAU scenario there is an increase of car trips by 8%, a decline of public transport trips (2%) and an increase of average travel distance by 25% (car and public transport), cumulating in an increase of car-kms by 38%.
+Bydgoszcz' population in the period 2021-2050 changes by -3,5% (-0.1%/y).
+In the BAU scenario the total number of trips increases by 4%, that of car trips by 8%, while public transport trips decline by 2%.
+A average travel distance increases by 25% (car and public transport), cumulating in an increase of car-kms by 38%.
 This development is the consequence of suburbanisation and substantial investments into the road network and takes place despite of an substantial extension of the tram network.
 Apparently the comparative attractiveness of public transport declines due to which there is much modal shift to car.
-Nevertheless, because of the expected shift to post-fossil fuel cars, in BAU there is only little increase of CO2e emissions (1% in the period 2021-2050; EU reference powertrain scenario).
+Nevertheless, because of the expected shift to post-fossil fuel cars and because of the expectation of a substantial greening of the electricity production, there in BAU is only little increase of CO_2e emissions: 1% in the period 2021-2050 (with EU reference powertrain scenario: share of post-fossil fuel cars is 23% in 2050.
+See blue line in the Bydgoszcz figure).

-Bydgoszcz has defined two CliMobCity scenarios (W1, W2) and added two sensitivity analyses scenarios (W1+, W2+)
+Bydgoszcz has defined two CliMobCity scenarios (W1, W2) and added two sensitivity analyses scenarios (W1+, W2+).
 In W1 car-kms increase just as much as in BAU (38%), in W2 a bit less, namely 31%.
 The improved development in W2 is due to the better balance of push and pull measures.
 Still, the increase is substantial.
-Attempts to reduce car-kms look like an up-hill battle against the powerful suburbanisation in place.

-The powertrain shift in the EU reference powertrain scenario (share of post-fossil fuel cars is 23% in 2050; blue line in the figure) or Tech scenario (share of post-fossil fuel cars is 43% in 2050; blue line in the figure) tempers the increase of emissions which would otherwise have taken place.
+Attempts to reduce car-kms look like an up-hill battle against the powerful suburbanisation still in place.
+The shift to post-fossil fuel vehicles in the EU reference scenario (blue line in the figure) or Tech scenario (share of post-fossil fuel cars is 43% in 2050; orange line) tempers the increase of emissions which would otherwise have taken place.
 In addition, there is - just as in the other four cities - little innovation in the freight sector, meaning that the CO2e emission from lorries etc. doesn't evolve positively.
-The emissions remaining after scenario 7 (CliMobCity package, Tech scenario powertrain, green electricity production, combination of three additional what-if measures) consist of car (54%), freight (35%) and bus (11%) emissions.
+The CO2e emissions change in CliMobCity W2 change by -1% (blue line; EU reference scenario), -6% (orange line; Tech scenario) and -19% (grey line; Tech scenario and green energy mix).
+The emissions remaining after overall scenario 7 (CliMobCity package, Tech scenario powertrain, green electricity production, combination of three additional what-if measures) consist of car (54%), freight (35%) and bus (11%) emissions.